Skillet Cornbread

 As always, may all your dishes be delish!

-If you’ve tried this or any other recipe on the blog, I’d love the hear what you thought about it in the comments below.
+If you’ve tried this or any other recipe on the blog, I’d love to hear what you thought about it in the comments below.
 I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM and PINTEREST to see more of my delicious food and delightful cocktails!

 Ingredients

-- 1 cup spelt flour (or all purpose white flour)
+- 1 cup spelt flour (or all-purpose white flour)

-- 1/2 cup almond flour
+- 1/2 cup almond flour (or all-purpose white flour)

 - 1/2 cup cornmeal